NguyenTam/Artificial_Intelligence_A_Star/README.md

 This essential algorithm is virtually in most computers/smartphones.

-This project was done in a well collaborated group: Nguyen Tam, Johansson Alex, Dutruit Jérémie and Stenroth Johan.
+This project was done in a group: Nguyen Tam, Johansson Alex, Dutruit Jérémie and Stenroth Johan.
 My main contribution is the A-star implementation.